 Professional Tutor.
 Deliver one-on-one help and instruction.
 Choose your own clients and make your own hours.
 Starting your own tutoring business offers the freedom to teach on your own terms.
 Nervous about starting out on your own?
 You can always join a pre-existing tutoring business to develop a better understanding of the business side of things – or you can check out Alliant’s MBA in Entrepreneurship program to develop the business acumen you need to be successful!

 Online Instructor.
 More and more education is being delivered in an online format, from K-12 high schools to higher education degree programs.
 Becoming an online teacher will challenge your time management and communication skills, but it also offers greater flexibility.

 Frequently Asked Questions

 Alliant offers several non-teaching education degrees through CSOE for those that want to work in educational policy, administration, and development.
 Some of these programs include: EdD in Educational Leadership and Management, MAE in School Counseling, and MAE in School Psychology.There are many reasons why someone would want to work in education but not necessarily be in the classroom.
-For some, it is a desire to work with children in a different way, such as a counselor or psychologist, for others, it is a desire to effect change from the top down, like a school principal or superintendent.
+For some, it is a desire to work with children in a different way, such as a career counselor or school psychologist, for others, it is a desire to effect change from the top down, like a school principal or superintendent.
 And for others still, it is an ability to create the future of classroom education through content creation.
-For all of these people, though they are not in the classroom, they effect the world of education in a profound way, and are just as important as the teachers in the classroom.
+For all of these people, though they are not in the classroom, they affect the world of education in a profound way, and are just as important as the teachers in the classroom.

 Pursue a Rewarding Career through an Education Degree